Growth & Care

 This is a high maintenance shrub that will require regular care and upkeep, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration:

 Common Flowering Quince is recommended for the following landscape applications:

 Mass Planting, Hedges/Screening, General Garden Use

 Common Flowering Quince has red cup-shaped flowers along the branches in early spring before the leaves.
-It has dark green foliage which emerges red in spring.
+It has dark green deciduous foliage which emerges red in spring.
 The glossy oval leaves do not develop any appreciable fall color.
 The fruits are showy yellow pomes displayed in mid fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.

 This plant is primarily grown as an ornamental, but it's also valued for its edible qualities.
 The bitter fruit is most often used in the following ways: